 In order to quantify this effect, we consider a simple scenario where the decaying particle is a massive vector boson coupling to neutrinos in the following simple way

-The results obtained in this case should be rather general and reflect what one can expect also in other scenarios.\footnote{Strictly speaking, in its simplest version, this model also predicts, via $SU(2)_L$ invariance, the production of a pair of charged leptons, which will dominate the production of EM material.
-However, still the amount of EM energy obtained from neutrinos will be generic of what we can get from other models not necessarily producing charged leptons.
-We will not enter here in the details of specific models.
-Note, however, that Eq.~(\ref{vectorcoupl}) can be obtained (i.e.~without a $SU(2)_L$ charged lepton counterpart), from the decay of a vector boson into two heavy sterile neutrinos, mixing with ordinary neutrinos, in the spirit of Ref.~\cite{Coy:2020wxp}.
-Note also that we could also consider frameworks based on the existence of a scalar triplet.
-For instance, the neutral component of a scalar triplet feebly coupling to doublets of leptons decays only into two neutrinos, whereas its singly and doubly charged $SU(2)_L$ partners could have disappeared long before by decaying more quickly via gauge interactions (such as through the process $\Delta^+\rightarrow \Delta^0 l \nu$).
-One can check that this example of scalar particle decay leads to a production of particles that is very similar to the one obtained from the decay of a vector boson, Eq.~(\ref{vectorcoupl}).} By implementing this model, which we call \texttt{cn}, in \textsc{FeynRules}~\cite{Alloul:2013bka} and afterwards using it inside of \textsc{MadGraph}3.2.0~\cite{Alwall:2011uj}, we then fully simulate events for the processes $\phi \rightarrow \nu_e f_1 f_2 f_3$ and $\phi \rightarrow \bar{\nu}_e f_1 f_2 f_3$, where $f_{1,2,3}$ can be any of the kinematically available SM fermions.
-Specifically, this is done by running the commands ($\texttt{phi} \leftrightarrow \phi$, $\texttt{f} \leftrightarrow f_{1,2,3}$)
+Strictly speaking, in its simplest version, this model also predicts the production of a pair of charged leptons via $SU(2)_L$ invariance, which will dominate the production of EM material.
+Nevertheless, without entering here in the details of specific models, the amount of EM energy obtained from neutrinos will still be generic of what one could get in other models not necessarily producing charged leptons.
+Note, however, that Eq.~(\ref{vectorcoupl}) can be obtained without a $SU(2)_L$ charged lepton counterpart from the decay of a vector boson into two heavy sterile neutrinos, mixing with ordinary neutrinos, in the spirit of Ref.~\cite{Coy:2020wxp}.
+One could also consider frameworks based on the existence of a scalar triplet.
+For instance, the neutral component of a scalar triplet, which feebly couples to doublets of leptons, decays only into two neutrinos, whereas its singly and doubly charged $SU(2)_L$ partners could have disappeared long before, e.g.~by decaying more quickly via gauge interactions (such as through the process $\Delta^+\rightarrow \Delta^0 l \nu$).
+One can check that this example of a scalar particle decay leads to a production of particles that is very similar to the one obtained from the decay of a vector boson, Eq.~(\ref{vectorcoupl}).
+In this way, the results obtained in this case should be rather general and reflect what one can expect also in other scenarios.

-for different masses $m_\phi$.
+By implementing this model in \textsc{FeynRules}~v2.3~\cite{Alloul:2013bka} and afterwards using it inside of \textsc{MadGraph5\_aMC@NLO}~v3.2.0~\cite{Alwall:2011uj}, we then fully simulate events for the processes $\phi \rightarrow \nu_e f_1 f_2 f_3$ and $\phi \rightarrow \bar{\nu}_e f_1 f_2 f_3$, where $f_{1,2,3}$ can be any combination of physically allowed SM fermions.
 The so-generated events are then used as in input for \textsc{Pythia}8.3, which takes care of the remaining parts of the shower process, including photon radiation and hadronization.

 For the full range of masses, we then end up with a set of shower products including stable particles ($e^\pm$, $\gamma$, $\nu_i/\bar{\nu}_i$, $p^\pm$) as well as particles which can decay through weak interactions ($\mu^\pm$, $\pi^\pm$, $K^\pm$, $n/\bar{n}$).
 Once produced, all of these particles can still undergo interactions with the background plasma, which we discuss in the following.